vaish59/vaish59/README.md

 👨‍💻 All of my projects are available at https://github.com/vaish59

-💬 Ask me about Python,advanced python.
+💬 Ask me about Python,python libraries and its frameworks.

 📫 How to reach me vaishnavijevale59@gmail.com

 ⚡ Fun fact I ‘m currently reading a Rich dad Poor dad book the main motive is develop your own unique path to attain financial freedom.

-Languages and Tools:
+Languages:
-c c++ git html5 java mysql pandas numpy python pytorch matplotlib seaborn tableau PowerBi statistics
+c c++ git html5 java mysql pandas numpy python pytorch matplotlib seaborn statistics

+Tools:
+Tableau and PowerBi

 <!---
 vaish59/vaish59 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.